FactorySimPy/FactorySimPy/docs/basic_components.md

 - "ROUND_ROBIN": Selects out edges in a round-robin manner.
 - "FIRST_AVAILABLE": Selects the first out edge that can accept an item.

- Machine picks an item and takes `processing_delay` amount of time to process the item and puts it inside the inbuiltstore.
+ The worker thread picks an item and takes `processing_delay` amount of time to process the item.
 The parameter `processing_delay` can be specified as a constant value (`int` or `float`) or as a reference to a python function or a generator function instance that generates random variates from a chosen distribution.
 If the function depends on any of the node attributes, users can pass `None` to this parameter at the time of node creation and later initialise the parameter with the reference to the function.
-The capacity of this store can be specified in the parameter `store_capacity`.
-Machine can parallely process `work_capacity` number of items.
-But, if `work_capacity` is greater than `store_capacity`, then `work_capacity` is reset to `store_capacity`.
+The worker thread does not have an any storage in it.

+ After processing the item, the worker thread behaves as follows:

+1. If `blocking` is `True`, it pushes the item without checking whether the outgoing edge is full and waits for the outgoing edge to accept the item.

+2. If `blocking` is `False`, it checks if there is space in the outgoing edge to accomodate the item.
+If the edge is full or unavailable, the item is discarded.

+ The machine can parallely process `work_capacity` number of items.
+The machine spawns `work_capcity` number of workers that repeats all the activities from picking an item from a chosen incoming edge, processing it and pushing it out to the next chosen outgoing edge.

  **States**